paranumal/libparanumal/README.md

      * Choice of continuous FEM or interior penalty DG in space.
      * Extrapolation-BDF integration in time.
      * Sub-cycling (Operator Integration Factor Splitting) for advection.

+E. Dependencies:
+   - Message Passing Interface (MPI).
+      * The libParanumal makefiles assume that mpic++ are installed and visible in your path.
+   - Open Concurrent Compute Abstraction (OCCA)
+      * OCCA must be installed.
+      * OCCA will try to detect if any of these execution models are installed OpenMP, CUDA, OpenCL, HIP.
+      * If OCCA does not detect any of these it will default to Serial execution.
+      * You will need to adjust the libParnumal setup input files to choose the execution model and compute device appropriate for your system.
+      * The OCCA github repo is [here](https://github.com/libocca/occa)
+      * The OCCA webpage is [here](http://libocca.org)

 ---
 ### 2. Code block diagram